After configuring your scan targets, you are ready to launch scans for web and network vulnerabilities. This can be done as follows:

 - Full Scan (incl. invasive checks)

-Use this scanning profile to run a more comprehensive scan, including the invasive checks available in Acunetix OVS.
+Use this scanning profile to run a more comprehensive scan, including the invasive checks available in Acunetix Online.
 Ideally, execute scans using this scanning profile just before you put the server in production, or during off-peak hours.